bacpop/beebop_py/README.md

 A pull request can be created so GHA pushes the images to the docker hub.
 Add `--with-dev` to the build & push commands `pipeline.yaml`.
 **Ensure to remove the `--with-dev` flag before merging the PR.**
 Then on the `beebop-deploy` the api image can be updated with the new dev image.

+### GPU

+To use GPU, ensure the following conditions are met:

+- The host machine has a GPU and the NVIDIA drivers and cuda-toolkit are installed with correct versions.
+[Check the NVIDIA documentation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux)
+- The necessary libraries for GPU support are installed in your environment.[Check RAPIDS documentation](https://rapids.ai/)
+- Ensure any new databases have *graph.csv.gz* file.
+If not run script in scripts folder: `python gt-to-csv-gz.py` with
+  - `--input` the path to the graph .gt file
+  - `--output` the path to the output csv.gz file
+- In `args.json` set the `gpu_graph` and `gpu_dist` to `True` for both `assign` and `visualise` fields.